MariyaMokrynska/CheckoutUI/README.md

-# Checkout System Automation Testing Project
+# Checkout System UI Automation Testing Project

 This repository demonstrates the structure and framework of an automated testing project designed for a checkout system.
 The original project I worked on is proprietary and cannot be shared in its entirety.
 Therefore, this project serves as a template showcasing the structure, setup, and approach used for automating the testing of a checkout system.